mertelia/sprout/README.md

 # Sprout

 A clean, interactive web project built with Next.js and TypeScript. <br/>
-Based on the course by developedbyed.
+Based on the course by developedbyed. <br/>

+Last updated: Sep 19, 2025 <br/>

 ## Tech Stack